Mega Man Star Force

 The Mega Man Battle Network series had concluded with the sixth game in 2005, with the developers citing the new DS hardware as their reasoning for its ending.
 Mega Man Star Force continues several gameplay and story elements introduced in Battle Network, with battles taking place on a 3-by-5 grid in which Mega Man is limited to moving left to right in one row and attacking using Battle Cards.
 Players are also able to play against each other, trade Battle Cards, and form a Brother Band with another player using the DS' wireless capabilities.
 Prior to its release, Capcom also commissioned anime and manga adaptations to help promote the game.

 Mega Man Star Force received mixed reviews from critics upon release; it was often regarded as too similar to Battle Network due to its reuse of concepts, art style, and similar gameplay, with many generally finding it a disappointment.
 However, it was a commercial success, selling nearly 600,000 copies in Japan by the end of 2007.
-Mega Man Star Force would spawn two direct sequels for the same system, as well as a crossover in the form of an enhanced port of the first Battle Network game under the title Rockman.EXE: Operate Shooting Star (2009), released only in Japan.
+Mega Man Star Force would spawn two direct sequels for the same system, Mega Man Star Force 2 and Mega Man Star Force 3; a crossover with the first Battle Network game, Rockman.EXE: Operate Shooting Star (2009); and a compilation of the Star Force trilogy, Mega Man Star Force Legacy Collection (2026).